 San Francisco, CA 94110

-Dr. Harris is an Associate Clinical Professor of Medicine at the University of California, San Francisco.
+Dr. Harris is a Clinical Professor of Medicine at the University of California, San Francisco.
 She earned a B.A. degree magna cum laude in anthropology at Harvard University and her M.D. from Stanford University.
 After completing residency in Internal Medicine at UCSF, she became the Medical Director of Eden Inpatient Services and helped establish a hospitalist program at this community hospital.
 Through her work in the community, she developed an interest in palliative medicine and returned to UCSF as a hospitalist and attending on the palliative care service at the university campus at Parnassus.
 She was a faculty member within the Center to Advance Palliative Care's Palliative Care Learning Center at UCSF, through which she helped facilitate training programs in establishing hospital-based palliative care teams.
 She also collaborated in establishing the UCSF Hospice and Palliative Medicine Fellowship Program.